stevensouza/testproject/README.md

 testproject
 ===========

-Test project to play around with git and java.
+Test project to play around with git, java and anything else of interest.

 Steve Souza 4/5/14